DHARPA-Project/prototyping-interface/README.md

 ## How to use

 ### 1. Home Page
-At this stage, only the left part of the panel is active.
-This left part enables access to the workflows that are currently available.
+At this stage, only the Geolocation workflow is active, on the left part of the panel.
-In the future, the right panel will give users the possibility to create their own workflows, and freely access the various functionalities that are shown on the left, without following a special order.